4dn-dcic/fish_omics_format/docs/source/extracell.rst

 The header should include a detailed description of each optional columns used.

 .. csv-table::
-  :file: tables/roi_extracell_header.csv
+  :file: tables/extracell_header.csv
   :header-rows: 1

 Data Columns
 ------------

-Each row corresponds to data associated with an individual Cell.
+Each row corresponds to data associated with an individual extracellular ROI.

-The first column of this table is always Cell_ID.
+The first column of this table is always Extra_Cell_ROI_ID.
 The content and order of all other columns is at user's discretion.
 The order of the rows is at user's discretion.

 .. csv-table::
-  :file: tables/roi_extracell_columns.csv
+  :file: tables/extracell_columns.csv
   :header-rows: 1